ddnexus/irt/README.markdown

 If you want to edit the running file, just type 'nano' or  'vi' without any argument and you will open the file at the current line.
 Edit, save and exit from the editor, and you will continue your session from the point you left.
 You can also 'rerun' the same file (or 'rr') when you need to reload the whole code.

+### Rerun vs restart

+When you make any change in an irt file being evaluated you should perform a 'rerun' (or 'rr') in order to see the effect of your change.
+The 'rerun' command will exit from all the opened sessions, call the at_exit procs and rerun the same file without reloading any library or required file.
+That is the fastest behaviour when your changes are limited to any irt file.

+If you change some library in any required file and you wants to rerun the same file against the changes, you need to 'restart' (or 'rs') the whole process, so all the required files will be re-evaluated and your irt file will be rerun in the new context.
+That is notably slower in complex application, but guarantees a fresh loaded environment.

 ## Editing Tools